-Man Cleverly Proposes By Sneaking Hidden Message Into Love Letters Over 3 Years
+Man Proposes To His GF With Love Letters Over 3 Years

 Honestly, I've always thought Jim Halpert and Pam Beesly from "The Office" were goals to end all goals when it came to just about everything in the relationship department (never mind that they aren't actually real people).